Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Performing sRNA target prediction
 ------------------

-Now we have the sRNA candidates.
-If you want to know the targets of these sRNAs, you can use ``srna_target``.
+Now we have sRNA candidates.
+If we want to know targets of these sRNAs, we can use ``srna_target``.

 ::